 Pork chops come in four different cuts.
 The center-cut rib chop is the best option.

 - Rib chop: This is the most sought-after pork chop cut.
-It is made up of a big bone that runs along one side and comes from the rib portion.
+It is made up of a big bone that runs along one side and comes from the rib.
 This cut is extremely soft and has a pleasant pork flavor.

 - Loin chop: This pork chop cut has a t-bone running through it.
 It has loin meat on one side and tenderloin meat on the other.
-This cut is more challenging to work with because the two meats cook at separate rates.
+This cut is more challenging to work with because the two types of meat cook at different rates.

 - Boneless chop: This is the leanest pork chop.
 Because it has very little fat, connective tissue, and no bones, it is very simple to overcook and dry this cut.
 Although this is the most regularly offered pork chop cut in the United States, it is not the most ideal due to its leanness and ease of overcooking.

-- Shoulder chop: This is the least attractive cut of pork chop and is rarely found in grocery shops in the United States.
+- Shoulder chop: This is the least attractive pork chop cut and is rarely found in grocery shops in the United States.
 They’re flavorful, but they’re also full of gristle and bones.
 The best way to prepare this chop is to braise it.

 Best porkchop for grilling and duration